loopandlearn/news/docs/edition/2025-03-18.md

 When was the last time you reminded yourself how valuable Loop Overrides are?

 Take a few minutes to explore this [page on the Loop and Learn site](https://www.loopandlearn.org/override/){:target="_blank"} and discover new ways to use overrides to enhance your Looping journey!

-## _<span translate="no">LoopFollow</span>_&nbsp;News

-_<span translate="no">LoopFollow</span>_&nbsp;[2.2.12](https://github.com/loopandlearn/LoopFollow/releases/tag/v2.2.12) was released just one day after _<span translate="no">LoopFollow</span>_&nbsp;[2.2.11](https://github.com/loopandlearn/LoopFollow/releases/tag/v2.2.11).

-* A recent code change introduced crashes for some people.
-* The source of the issue has been identified and fixed.
-If you updated to 2.2.11, please go ahead and update to 2.2.12.
-This includes these and other great updates from 2.2.11:
-    * Battery Drop Alarm – A new alarm that can alert you if the battery is draining faster than usual.
-Perfect for catching situations like a forgotten flashlight left on!
-    * Contact Improvements – You can now choose colors for contacts and have the option to display trend and delta in separate contact cards for better clarity.
-    * Expected BG Delay -For Bluetooth heartbeat devices, the expected BG delay value is reported to help you choose the device that provides the shortest delay in BG readings for the looper's CGM
-        * This is especially useful if you are saving your old G7 Sensors so you have a choice of used sensors
-        * Pro-tip: when using used G7 sensors: write the date used and Bluetooth name on each sensor

-**Huge Thanks to Our Contributors!**

-> In addition to the work from the Loop and Learn team, this release included valuable contributions from David Novosel, Mike Bash, and Daniel Snällfot.
-Your help in making LoopFollow better is truly appreciated!

 ## Children with Diabetes’ Friends for Life